National Mosque of Kuala Lumpur

 The Dual Legal System

-A unique feature of Malaysia is the coexistence of civil law (based on the British model) and Sharia.
-It is essential to note that Sharia only applies to Muslims for personal status matters (marriage, inheritance, divorce).
+One distinctive feature of Malaysia is the coexistence of civil law (based on the British model) and Sharia.
+It is essential to note that Sharia applies only to Muslims for matters of personal status (marriage, inheritance, divorce).

 As a non-Muslim expat, you fall entirely under civil law.
-However, certain laws apply to everyone, such as those concerning respect for religious sensitivities.
+That said, some laws apply to everyone, such as those concerning respect for religious sensitivities.

 Learn more about the law